For Indie Semiconductor Inc [INDI], Analyst sees a drop to $10. What next?

 Sponsored

-After the close of the market on May 9 and prior to the conference call, indie will issue a copy of the earnings press release via Business Wire.
-The press release may also be viewed on indie’s website at https://investors.indiesemi.com/news.

-If compared to the average trading volume of 2.47M shares, INDI reached a trading volume of 3513888 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for INDI stock reached $1.02 billion, with 163.19 million shares outstanding and 153.01 million shares in the current float.
+Compared to the average trading volume of 2.54M shares, INDI reached a trading volume of 3948020 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Indie Semiconductor Inc [INDI]:
+Here’s what leading stock market gurus have to say about Indie Semiconductor Inc [INDI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for INDI shares is $12.07 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on INDI stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.